Palmer Station Timeline

 20-year-old American sealer Nathaniel Palmer's second trip to the South Shetland Islands was in 1920, as part of a fleet of sealing vessels from Stonington, CT.

-Palmer was looking for fur seals aboard this 30-foot sloop Hero.
+Palmer was looking for fur seals aboard this 47-foot sloop Hero.
 The vessel had a crew of five, including Peter Harvey, the first black to venture this far south.
 After anchoring in Deception Island, they observed Trinity Island to the east--and beyond, the mountains of the Peninsula (11/16).
-Palmer later claimed to be the first to have seen the continent, and he named his sighting Palmer Land (the illustration is copyright © 2004 by the Stonington Historical Society, Inc.; more information from them about "Captain Nat").
+Palmer later claimed to be the first to have seen the continent, and he named his sighting Palmer Land.
+The illustration is copyright © 2004 by the Stonington Historical Society, Inc.; more information from them about "Captain Nat" (archived page).

 Summer 1831-32